stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 from his chair as though terrified.
 His eyes, still having in them that same blank stare, were fixed upon me.
 Swinging his arms like flails, he backed away.

-  &ldquo;Don&rsquo;t!&rdquo; he screamed. &ldquo;Don&rsquo;t touch me!
-Go back&mdash;go
+   "Don't! " he screamed.
+"Don't touch me!
+Go back--go back! "
-back!&rdquo;

   I saw that he was both drunk and struck with some kind of a nameless terror.
 Using a soothing tone, I told him who I was and why I had come.
 He seemed to understand vaguely and sank back into his chair, sitting limp and motionless.

-  &ldquo;I thought ye was him,&rdquo; he mumbled. &ldquo;I thought ye was him come back fer it.
-He&rsquo;s been a-tryin&rsquo; t&rsquo; get out&mdash;a-tryin&rsquo; t&rsquo; get out sence
-I put him in there.&rdquo; His voice again rose to a scream and he clutched his chair. &ldquo;Maybe he&rsquo;s got out now!
-Maybe he&rsquo;s out!&rdquo;
+   "I thought ye was him, " he mumbled.
+"I thought ye was him come back fer it.
+He's been a-tryin' t' get out--a-tryin' t' get out sence I put him in there. " His voice again rose to a scream and he clutched his chair.
+"Maybe he's got out now!
+Maybe he's out! "

   I looked about, half expecting to see some spectral shape coming up the stairs.

-  &ldquo;Maybe who&rsquo;s out?&rdquo; I inquired.
+   "Maybe who's out? " I inquired.

-  &ldquo;Vanderhoof!&rdquo; he shrieked. &ldquo;Th&rsquo; cross over his grave keeps fallin&rsquo; down in th&rsquo; night!
-Every morning the earth is loose, and gets harder t&rsquo; pat down.
-He&rsquo;ll come out an&rsquo; I won&rsquo;t be able t&rsquo; do nothin&rsquo;.&rdquo;
+   "Vanderhoof! " he shrieked.
+"Th' cross over his grave keeps fallin' down in th' night!
+Every morning the earth is loose, and gets harder t' pat down.
+He'll come out an' I won't be able t' do nothin'. "

   Forcing him back into the chair, I seated myself on a box near him.
 He was trembling in mortal terror, with the saliva dripping from the corners of his mouth.
 From time